thetodd/8085-Simulator/8085-Simulator/README.md

 Building is provided by *ant*.

 ```
-ant dist
+ant jar_x86 (only for 32bit systems)
+ant jar_x64 (only for 64bit systems)
 ```

-creates a directory called `dist` which contains a jar file.
-Currently this jar file isn't able to be started standalone.
+creates a directory called `dist` which contains the jar file and the used libraries.
+Simple doubleclick on the "Sim8085[...]" jar to start the application.

 To clean up your development environment you can run